hosseingeshani97/CSCE642_CL/README.md

    python PPO_CNN_DiscreteVersion375Percent.py --s 10 --epsilonInitial 1 --discount .15 --throttle .5 --preview true --numEpisodes 1 -l y -q 20000
    ```
    If you want Curriculum learning activated, change the curriculumLearning = False (line 236) to True

+   Make sure the simulator is running and loaded before running the main code.
+When you do run the main code, it may take some time to load.
+Eventually the simulator will spawn you on the road.
+You must take a hard left and back turn and travel towards the ocean to get to where the agent is running.